Génie industriel - Rubrique Formation - 2022

 Content(s)

-Part A: This part consists of studying some mutlti-criteria decision aiding methods, such as AHP, PARETO, etc. Sessions are proposed in lectures and exercices format (CM and TD).
-A real case study will be introduced for the AHP method.
-At the end of this part, the student will understand several multi-criteria decision support methods used operationally.
-The structure of this part is as follows:
+This chapter delves into multi-criteria decision aiding methods, such as AHP and PARETO, through a combination of lectures and exercises (CM and TD).
+A real case study will illustrate the application of the AHP method.
+By the end of Part A, students will grasp operational multi-criteria decision support methods.
+The structure of Part A includes:

 • Introducing the key concepts of multi-criteria decision Aiding

-• Describe the main steps of the implementation process of multi-criteria decision support
+• Description of the implementation process for multi-criteria decision support

-• Implement the AHP, PARETO, ELECTRE, and other methods….
+• Implementation of AHP, PARETO, ELECTRE, and other methods.

-Part B: This part tackles Artificial Intelligence (AI) in the context of multi-criteria decision aiding.
-We focus specifically on using machine learning as a decision aiding tool.
+This part focuses on Artificial Intelligence (AI), specifically machine learning, within the context of multi-criteria decision aiding.
+Emphasis is placed on utilizing machine learning as a decision aiding tool.
+The content of Part B comprises:

 Prerequisites

-• General knowledge of manufacturing and supply chain management: scheduling, inventory management
+• General knowledge of manufacturing and supply chain management, including scheduling and inventory management.

 Test